Citizens’ Police Academy

 - Narcotics Investigations

 - CSI and Forensics

 - Hazardous Devices

 - Internet Safety and Sex Offender Registry

 - Traffic Laws and Enforcement

 - Support Operations

 - Citizen Leadership

-Information on the program may be obtained and questions regarding the completion of the Form may be directed to the Youth and Community Resources Section at 410-887-5901.
+Information on the program may be obtained and questions regarding the completion of the form may be directed to the Youth and Community Resources Section by calling 410-887-5901.